MrCode200/magic_utils/README.md

 ### Testing:

-PowerDecos requires `pytest`.
+Magic Utils requires `pytest`.
 Tests can then be run after installation:
 - run:`pytest`
 - or run: `poetry run pytest`
 - to get a html coverage review add `--cov-report=html` to the end of `pytest`